-RATIFICATION OF THE APPOINTMENT OF INDEPENDENT ACCOUNTANTS (Proposal 2 on Proxy Card)
+RATIFICATION OF THE APPOINTMENT OF INDEPENDENT ACCOUNTANTS

 At the Annual Meeting, as a matter of sound corporate governance, stockholders will be asked to ratify the selection of PwC as independent accountants for the Company for the year 2011.
 If the selection of PwC is not ratified, the Audit Committee will take this into consideration in the future selection of independent accountants.